AdrianVollmer/tlseraser/README.md

   -m MIRROR_SUBNET, --mirror-subnet MIRROR_SUBNET
                         the IP subnet of the pcap mirror (default:
                         192.168.253)
+  -n NETNS_NAME, --netns-name NETNS_NAME
+                        the name of the mirror network namespace (default: mirror)
   -t TARGET, --target TARGET
                         the target service as <HOST>:<IP>; if none is given (the default), the original destination of NATed TCP